Khatchi/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that prints they type of the named iamafile which is inside a directory /tmp
+A script that creates a symbolic link __ls__ to /bin/ls in the current directory